 Maximum Height for Residences.
 No Residence shall be more than two and one-half (2 ½) stories in height.

 Location of Residence; Setbacks.
-The Residence shall be located on the Lot in such a way as to minimize damage to existing foliage and natural growth, and no unreasonably interfere with the view from adjacent Residences.
+The Residence shall be located on the Lot in such a way as to minimize damage to existing foliage and natural growth, and not unreasonably interfere with the view from adjacent Residences.
 Nothing contained in this subparagraph, however, shall unreasonably limit any Owner’s ability to construct a Residence upon a Lot.
 No Residence or other building shall be located on any Lot closer than ninety (90) feet to any lot line along a road, or closer than thirty-five (35) feet to any other lot line.

-Garage and Driveway.
+[6.1(e) Replaced in July 16, 2011 Amendmendment] Garage and Driveway.
 A garage shall be required and shall be of a size at least large enough to enclose two (2) passenger automobiles.
 All garages shall be part of or attached to the Residence or connected thereto by arbor or breezeway.
 No unenclosed carport, attached or detached, will be permitted.
 Flared end extensions or concrete, masonry or stone headwalls are required on all driveway culverts.

-Outbuildings and Decks.
-No detached storage buildings, pool cabanas, guest houses, greenhouses or any other separate structures of any size, location or materials will be permitted.
-Only unenclosed rear yard decks and related screens, trellises, etc., may be proposed for construction on the Lot, other than the Residence.
+[6.1(f) Replaced here, previously replaced in July 16, 2011 Amendments] Outbuildings and Decks.
+No detached occupancy structures such as cottages, guest houses, etc. will be permitted.
+Up to two detached Auxiliary Structures are permitted.
+Auxiliary Structures are non-occupancy detached structures, which include tool sheds, garden houses, pool cabanas, pagodas, and the like.
+The determination of whether a proposed Auxiliary Structure qualifies under this clause shall be made by the ARC for any proposed structure not explicitly named in this clause Decks and related screens, trellises, etc., attached to the Residence, may be proposed for construction on the Lot, .
+All such Outbuildings and Decks require prior ARC approval of consistency with the Residence and neighborhood appearance standards.

 Enclosures.
-All equipment, garbage cans, service yards, wood piles, storage piles unsightly structures, facilities, equipment, objects and conditions (including snow removal equipment and garden or maintenance equipment except when in actual use) shall be fenced in, walled in, enclosed within a structure or otherwise concealed from the view of other Lots and roads.
+All equipment, garbage cans, service yards, wood piles, storage piles unsightly structures, facilities, equipment, objects and conditions (including snow removal equipment and garden or maintenance equipment except when in actual use) shall be fenced in, walled in, enclosed within a structure or otherwise concealed from the ground-level view of other Lots and roads.

 Clotheslines.
 No outdoor clotheslines will be permitted, unless screened from view from roads and adjoining Lots.